pkp/pkp-docs/admin-guide/3.3/en/securing-your-system.md

 In general, the `files_dir` should not be web accessible and should be placed outside of the main software install directory.
 The software application will manage access to private submission files based on user roles and permissions \(i.e. Editors will have access to all submission files, whereas authors will only be able to access their own submission files\).

 In addition, to ensure security the `files_dir` folder should not be readable by other users on the server.
-Only the webserver should have the necessary read/write permissions so that OJS, OMP, or OCS can read existing files and add new files to the folder, e.g.
+Only the webserver should have the necessary read/write permissions so that OJS, OMP, or OPS can read existing files and add new files to the folder, e.g.

 `drwxrwx---    6 ojs www 204B 11 Sep  2017 files/`

 The exact details of file permissions will depend on how your web server runs PHP scripts (this is called the "server API" or "SAPI").
 For example, if it uses `mod_php`, all PHP scripts will run as the `www-data` user or similar (this is inherently not 100% secure on a multi-user server).
 If it uses CGI, FastCGI, FPM, or a similar mechanism, it will likely run under your user account.

-It is recommended that you install an SSL certificate for your OJS, OMP, or OCS install and ensure that your site always uses the HTTPS protocol to manage user registration, login, and to present content to readers.
+It is recommended that you install an SSL certificate for your OJS, OMP, or OPS install and ensure that your site always uses the HTTPS protocol to manage user registration, login, and to present content to readers.
 Once your SSL certificate has been installed and is confirmed to be working \(i.e. you can access your site via [https://myjournal.org](https://myjournal.org/)\) you can configure your site to always use HTTPS by using the following setting in `config.inc.php`:

 `; Force SSL connections site-wide force_ssl = On`